Just over five years ago, Santander Consumer USA (SC) made a big move with Thanksgiving Tower in downtown Dallas becoming our new corporate home.

 SC’s leadership team worked directly with an interior architecture firm to create studio-style offices to inspire the excellence and teamwork among associates every day, which represented a significant upgrade over SC’s former facilities along Stemmons Freeway.

-We’re a short walk from two DART train stations (Akard and St. Paul), and many associates are discovering the advantages of riding the train to work – including arriving at the office without the accumulated stress of commuting by car during the morning rush and evening rush hours.
-Now, it may seem ironic that a company that generates much of its income from auto lending would encourage use of public transportation, but we don’t see it that way – it’s a quality of life thing.
+The offices are a short walk from two DART train stations (Akard and St. Paul), and many associates have discovered the advantages of riding the train to work – including arriving at the office without the accumulated stress of commuting by car during the morning rush or home during the evening rush.

 Another major benefit to working at Thanksgiving Tower is the building’s proximity to numerous restaurants, both at street level and in the underground Dallas Pedestrian Network; shopping; arts and entertainment spots, including the 19-block Dallas Arts District, and green spaces such as Klyde Warren Park, Dallas City Hall Plaza, Main Street Garden Park and Thanks-Giving Square.

-One of our Santander associates may have put it best recently, when she said: “[Our manager] mentioned during our initial move meeting … that our quality of life would improve after the move to downtown.
+One Santander associate summed up the original move this way: “[Our manager] mentioned during our initial move meeting … that our quality of life would improve after the move to downtown.
 We were all very reluctant, but I truly believe he was right.
 I love it!”